PinokyoShonen/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script displays all lines of the file "/etc/ssh/sshd_config" starting with a letter.
 #19.
 A to Z
 This script replaces all characters A and c from input to Z and e respectively.
+#20.
+Without C, you would live in hiago
+This script removes all letters c and C from input.